RamyGendy/CreditCardFraudDetection/Proposal.md

 **Questions:**

-1. Is the data imbalanced?
+1. Investigate data imbalance?
-2. what are the main factors affecting fraud?
+2. what are the main features affecting fraud?
-3. what is the relation between the feature and target variable?
+3. what is the relation between the features and target variable?
-4. is there a relation between the features?
+4. what are the fraud amounts compared to the non fraud?
+5. how much time btweeen the fraud transaction?
-5. which algorithim is best suited to aproach the desired solution?
+6. which algorithim is best suited to aproach the desired solution?

 ## Proposed Algorithims

 * Logistic Regression.
 * SVMs.
 * Decision trees.